 Jay Cornell is a writer, editor, web developer, marketer, and little-known semi-iconoclast.
+He is Content Strategist at RolloutSF.
 He has been Senior Marketing Manager at Mojo Networks, the former managing editor of h+ magazine, and the former associate publisher of Gnosis magazine.
 He is a member of the Board of Advisors of the Lifeboat Foundation, a nonprofit organization dedicated to defending humanity from existential risks.
+He has an art project called Undated Records.
 Email him, but note that spammers and scammers will be found and consumed by swarms of nanobots.

 Photo by Bart Nagel